sintel-dev/sintel/README.md

   $ make init-db
   ```

-- Download MongoDB data from a safe server and unzip to the folder `db-instance/dump/mtv/`
+- Download MongoDB data from a safe server and save it to the folder `db-instance/dump/mtv/`

 - Restore data to the docker image "mongo:4.0"